hpesoj/gsl-pointers/README.md

 The term "optional" has an obvious meaning.
 Indeed, an `optional_view<T>` is pretty much functionally equivalent to an `optional<view<T>>`; the former is simply a bit nicer to use.

 One possible question is, should the "optional" type be the default?
 In other words, should `optional_view` be named `view` and `view` be named something like `mandatory_view` or `compulsory_view`?
-Aside from the precident set by `std::optional` (which I believe is pretty strong by itself), I think the answer is "no": `view` is an inherently simpler type; there is no need to account for the additional "empty" state which, like null pointers, is a major source of potential programming errors.
+Aside from the precident set by `std::optional` (which I believe is pretty strong by itself), I think the answer is "no": `view` is inherently a simpler type; there is no need to account for the additional "empty" state which, like null pointers, is a major source of potential programming errors.
 The mandatory type should be the default choice, and the optional type should be opted-into.
 The naming of the types should reflect this.

 ## FAQ

 ### <a name="faq-good-enough"></a>Aren't `T*` and `T&` good enough?

-The suggestion has been made that raw pointers work just fine as non-owning, optional reference types, and there is no need to introduce new types when we already have long-established types that are well-suited to this role.
+The suggestion has been made that raw pointers work just fine as non-owning, optional references, and there is no need to introduce new types when we already have long-established types that are well-suited to this role.

 Some argue that once all other uses of pointers have been covered by other high-level types (e.g. `std::unique_ptr`, `std::string`, `std::string_view`, `std::array`, `std::array_view`, …) the only use case that will be left for raw pointers will be as non-owning, optional reference types, so it will be safe to assume that wherever you see `T*` it means "non-owning, optional reference".
 This is not true for a number of reasons: